Recruitment storm of the century

 The pace of change in the world is such that it is impossible to know if today’s situation will be valid tomorrow.
 This is our reality.

-Now that the previous pandemic is slowly receding, and despite the eastern European drama, we discover that the pre-covid shortage of talent has only gotten worse: to the chronic lack of internal headcount, you can now add the limited available talents on the market.
+Now that the previous pandemic is over, and despite the eastern European drama, we discover that the pre-covid shortage of talent has only gotten worse: to the chronic lack of internal headcount, you can now add the limited available talents on the market.
 Why is that?
 First, the world is enjoying a post-Covid-19 economic rebound.
 Second, some professionals, under the duress of home office, lockdowns, and uncertainty, have decided to quit the corporate world altogether.
 This leaves most organizations in need to recruit with a difficult choice: how to tackle the talent acquisition issue.
 In which direction should the head of HR focus the attention of the recruitment manager?
 On the one hand, there is a – growing – need to fill open positions in operations, i.e., the day-to-day tactical recruitment whose goal is to keep up with natural attrition, and/or growth in the company’s operations.

 The perfect storm: falling birthrates, fewer graduates on the market, post-Covid 19 economic rebound, and personal career choices by the younger generations.